 George Eliot wrote of a “Delicious autumn!” that meant nothing to me until I moved from Los Angeles to New York.
 To many East Coasters, this season of leaves dying beautifully is the most anticipated, yet in New York City, foliage at its best is missed.
-I took the advice of an offManhattan article about Alpine Endeavors, and decided to try out one of their new fall hiking treks in the Shawangunks up north, even as the weather started turning from warm to wintry.
+I decided to try out one of their new fall hiking treks in the Shawangunks up north, even as the weather started turning from warm to wintry.
 I called one of my transplant New Yorker friends to join me.
 We left the city on a 7am Adirondack Trailways bus from Penn Station to New Paltz.

 We pulled out of the station as the blue sky brushed off the last of dawn’s yolky pink glow.
 In just over an hour-and-a-half we arrived in New Paltz, a small community situated against mountains and forests.
 Within a few minutes, we were in a new vehicle with Ian, our guide, driving up a swirly two lane road until we reached the entrance of the reserve.